 Are you into smoothies or juicing?
 Go ahead and add those extra veggies to your morning concoction, especially if you are pressed for time.
 But if you have the time, I encourage you to use the blender that nature built into your face: your mouth.
 Chew these veggies.
 Thoroughly chewing your food is the first step in the human digestive process (especially for carbohydrates like veggies).
 Chewing vs. drinking a food offers many other health benefits, like less of an insulin reaction and a longer-lasting satiety (fullness).
-And with the extra effort of chewing, there’s a bit more of a metabolism boost than drinking the food.
+And with the extra effort of chewing, you strengthen your teeth and the bones of your upper and lower jaw.

 Don’t eat breakfast?
 Don’t feel guilty.
 There’s no hard and fast rule or conclusive studies about eating breakfast.
 Although breakfast, like any meal, can boost your metabolic rate.
 But if you feel absolutely no hunger when you awake in the morning, respect what your body is telling you.
 The biggest concern with regular breakfast-skippers is they may end up overeating as the day progresses.
 However, there are also those who are hungrier all day long when they eat breakfast!
 We are all different.
 If you are a breakfast skipper who ends up overeating later in the day, experiment with eating your one or two vegetable choices shortly after you awake.
 Perhaps crunch on raw veggies on your way to work, or when you get there.
 You may develop a habit of eating breakfast, which can help curb your hunger later in the day.
 (NOTE: Breakfast-skippers are often people who eat their last meal very late in the evening, therefore they aren’t hungry upon awakening the next morning.
 Perhaps eating dinner/supper earlier is another “tip” you can practise in the future?).
 Otherwise, if you are a breakfast-skipper but overeating later isn’t a problem for you, then simply have your extra breakfast vegetable(s) during the first official meal of your day.